ChimpDelivery/ChimpCI-Package/README.md

-# TalusKit Package
+# TalusCI Package

-- Utility tools from 3rd party scripts.
+- To work with Jenkins pipeline.

 # ❗ Requirements
 - Unity 2020.3.9f1